martinthomson/quic-dtls/draft-thomson-quic-dtls.md

    additionally provides a liveness testing capability (the PING frame).

 5. Crypto provides confidentiality and integrity protection for frames.
 All frames are protected after the handshake completes on stream 1.
+Prior to this, data is protected with the 0-RTT keys.

 6. Multiplexed streams are the primary payload of QUIC.
-These provide reliable, in-order delivery of data and are used to carry the encryption handshake (stream 1), HTTP header fields (stream 3), and HTTP requests and responses.
+These provide reliable, in-order delivery of data and are used to carry the encryption handshake and transport parameters (stream 1), HTTP header fields (stream 3), and HTTP requests and responses.
 Frames for managing multiplexing include those for creating and destroying streams as well as flow control and priority frames.

 7. Congestion management includes packet acknowledgment and other signal required to ensure effective use of available link capacity.